Which quarters can I participate in Running Start?

 Is there any financial assistance?

-Students who qualify for free or reduced lunch at their sponsoring high school and/or students who have been in foster care, qualify for a fee waiver.
-Fee waivers must be submitted on an annual basis.
-The fee waiver must be submitted in accordance with the college's payment policy.
-If documentation is not available at the beginning of the quarter, the student may provide documentation that they received free or reduced lunch in the prior year.
+If documentation is not available at the beginning of the quarter, the student may provide documentation that they received assistance in the prior year.
 This will hold eligibility until current documentation can be acquired.
-Documentation is typically the letter a family receives from the district granting free or reduced lunch at the sponsoring high school.
-The fee waiver will be expanded to include tuition on credits above a student's eligibility.
-Please note that the fee waiver will not cover tuition or fees on classes below the 100 level.
-Download the Fee Waiver Application .
+Please note that the fee waiver does not affect Summer quarter and will not cover tuition or fees on classes below the 100 level.

-Where do I get a Running Start Enrollment Verification Form?
+How often do I submit the Running Start Enrollment Verification Form (RSEVF)?

 Each academic quarter, students are required to submit a Running Start Enrollment Verification Form (RSEVF) in order to register for college courses.
 This form communicates the student's high school information with the college and will determine their credit eligibility for tuition free credits.